 -this would be easy if Companies can overcome this challenge by ensuring the right amount of movement and challenge is given to the new joined.
 By providing access to mentors who can administer job guidance and help them understand their role and responsibility by honing their skills, the problem can be solved to a great extent.

 4. Facing the Truth:

-Biggest challenge is to accept the reality of the real world- that knowledge and talent are not everything.
-Every day you will find someone at top position who is less talented than you are.
-Most fresher’s have a tough time accepting this fact.
+The biggest challenge is to accept the reality of the real world- that knowledge and talent are not everything.
+Every day you will find someone at the top position who is less talented than you are.
+Most freshers have a tough time accepting this fact.
 But this is how the world works.
-Smart work combined with right tactics and persistence will help you in this world.
+Smart work combined with the right tactics and persistence will help you in this world.
 Start with a fresh approach.

 5. Uninformative job descriptions:

 Candidates depend on job descriptions to know whether if they are suited to the job and should apply for the position.
 However, lack of guidance, either because they are too long or too short.
 Glutting a job description with every imaginable detail does not give the candidate a good idea of what is actually important.
 Then, if a job description is too short, it may not tell the candidate what the important skills and abilities and tasks are, and what the salary and benefits include.
 In these situations, fresher are effectively hunting blind.